Hospital de Órbigo

 Hospital de Órbigo ([ospiˈtal de ˈoɾβiɣo]) is a municipality located in the province of León, Castile and León, Spain.
 According to the 2010 census (INE), the municipality had a population of 1,031 inhabitants.

 It is a stopping point along the Camino de Santiago and has a long stone medieval bridge, which was recently restored.
 The town itself is part of the community of Puente de Órbigo, puente meaning bridge.

 History

-During the Middle Ages there was a small village along the left side of the Órbigo River with a small church dedicated to the Virgin Mary, called Puente de Órbigo.
-In the 16th century the Knights Hospitaller established a pilgrim hospital on the right side of the river that came to be called Hospital de Órbigo.
+During the Middle Ages there was a small village along the east side of the Órbigo River with a small church dedicated to the Virgin Mary, called Puente de Órbigo.
+In the 16th century the Knights Hospitaller established a pilgrim hospital on the west side of the river that came to be called Hospital de Órbigo.